 The Program Development Committee is comprised of Regional Leads and City Leads from around the country.
 It is responsible for promoting engagement among the LCLD Alumni with each other, LCLD Members, and other LCLD program participants (including current Fellows, Pathfinders, and 1L Scholars) by developing substantive programming and organizing networking events.

-The Program Development Committee is responsible for organizing (1) substantive programs based on the needs of each city; (2) roundtable discussions involving LCLD Members, other business and community leaders, and LCLD Alumni in cities throughout the United States; (3) networking events; (4) Fellows and Pathfinder program graduation events; (5) get-togethers in connection with Leadership Lunches and Learning Experiences; and (6) other events or programs that focus on career development, leadership training, or relationship incubation.
+The Program Development Committee is responsible for organizing (1) substantive programs based on the needs of each city; (2) roundtable discussions involving LCLD Members, other business and community leaders, and LCLD Alumni in cities throughout the United States; (3) networking events; and (4) other events or programs that focus on career development, leadership training, or relationship incubation.

 The five regions are as follows:

 IA, IL, IN, KS, MI, MN, MO, ND, NE, OH, Western PA (Pittsburgh area), SD, WI

 CT, DE, MA, ME, NH, NJ, NY, Eastern PA (Philadelphia area), RI, VT

 AL, AR, FL, GA, KY, LA, MS, OK, SC, TN, TX